 In this residential development project, including affordable warehouse style housing, great attention to detail was key to the design.
 Polychromatic brickwork and inset stone match the original steam mill and quayside.
 Projecting bays reflect the historic sack hoists of the mill building.
 The new multiple housing including the side terrace adjacent to the waterside were built on an elevated plateau to avoid flooding giving a traditional quayside feel.

 The original grade II listed steam mill burnt down, WDA restored what was left to become a museum with cafe.
 Apartments were built above as an enabling development to fund the restoration.

 The Historic Quayside was in a very poor and dangerous condition.
 Western Design Architects rebuilt the stone quay and restored the old railway tracks.
 New oak 'heritage bollards' were designed to house water and electricity utilities for use by boat owners, whilst staying in character with the traditional quayside.

-Clients: Totton and Eling Town Council & New Forest District Council,
+Clients: Totton and Eling Town Council & New Forest District Council.

-Awards: National Housing And Town Planning Council Partnership Awards 1997, Commendation, 'In recognition of a significant contribution to the ethos and practice of partnership in housing and planning'
+Awards: National Housing and Town Planning Council Partnership Awards 1997, Commendation, 'In recognition of a significant contribution to the ethos and practice of partnership in housing and planning'